NABP Emergency Passport Program

 - Require NABP Emergency Passport as a pre-requisite for temporary or emergency licensure.

-In the aftermath of Hurricane Ida, NABP is reopening its Emergency Passport program to assist in the care of thousands of Louisiana residents, as well as those from other gulf coast states impacted by this storm.
+In the aftermath of Hurricane Ida, NABP’s Emergency Passport program was immediately made available to assist in the care of thousands of Louisiana residents, as well as those from other gulf coast states impacted by this storm.

-Those who previously held a Louisiana Covid-19 or Hurricane Laura Emergency Passport will have their Passports reactivated after a review of their licensure information in the NABP Clearinghouse for disciplinary or other actions.
-Eligible individuals will receive an email on Friday, September 3, confirming the reactivation of their Passport (be sure to check your spam).
+Those who previously held a Louisiana COVID-19 or Hurricane Laura Emergency Passport had their Passports reactivated after a review of their licensure information in the NABP Clearinghouse for disciplinary or other actions.

 Criteria and Steps to Apply